A Clockwork Orange (1971)

 P.R.
 Deltoid: Ah, Alex boy!
 Awake at last, yes?
 I met your mother on the way to work, yes?
 She gave me the key.
 She said something about a pain somewhere, hence not at school, yes?

-Alex: A rather intolerable pain in the gulliver, Brother Sir.
+Alex: A rather intolerable pain in the head, brother sir.
 I think it should be clear by this after lunch.

 P.R.
-Deltoid: Or certainly by this evening, yes?
-The evening's the great time, isn't it, Alex?
+Deltoid: Mmm.
+Or certainly by this evening, yes?
+The evening's the great time, isn't it, Alex boy?
+Hmm?